-During the three and nine months ended September 30, 2021, general and administrative expenditures totaled \$4.2 million and \$6.8 million, respectively (three and nine ended October 31, 2020 - \$1.8 million and \$5.9 million, respectively).
-The increase in the current period relates \$3.3 million of pre-commercialization activities completed by EVERSANA, related to the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.
+During the year ended December 31, 2021, general and administrative expenditures totaled \$11.3 million (eight months ended December 31, 2020 - \$5.3 million).
+The increase in the current period was due primarily to the difference in length between the current and comparative periods and the inclusion of \$7.2 million of pre-commercialization activities completed by EVERSANA (a net \$6.7 million with the recognition of the \$0.5 million discount offset discussed above), related to the planned commercialization of apabetalone for the treatment of COVID-19 in the United States and Canada as Emergency Use Authorization and/or a New Drug Application or equivalent if issued or approved in these two countries.
 This was offset with lower share-based payments in the current period (as described below).